 One commonality between those courts is the challenge of holding offenders accountable for their actions.
 Take the International Tribunal for the Law of the Sea.
 In 2016, the court ruled that China’s territorial claims to the highly contested South China Sea had no basis in international law.
 Despite that ruling, China has continued to militarize the region and has faced few, if any, consequences for its actions.

 Although international law has facilitated negotiation and cooperation among countries on issues of global importance like trade and climate change, those agreements have their limitations.
-Most important, without a global enforcement mechanism, countries will never agree to sacrifice their national interests to comply with an international legal ruling.
+Without strong enforcement mechanisms, most international laws and related international courts face continued hurdles.